caedonhsieh/processNotify/README.md

 TWILIO_PHONE=+12340000000
 MY_PHONE=+12340000001
 ```
-#### Optional setup
-For Mac users, this allows you to run run_process.py from anywhere.

-5. From the project directory, type `source set_path.sh`.
+5. (Optional) To allow script to run from anywhere on Mac, type `source set_path.sh`.
 Warning: moving around the project directory afterwards may break this setup.

 ## Instructions for use